virendrapatil24/virendrapatil24/README.md

 I would love to be considered for a role where I can utilize my creativity and problem-solving skills to further spur innovation.

 Skills:
-Python/Django/FastAPI, JavaScript, React, SQL, GIT, AWS, HTML/CSS, OOP, DSA, REST API.
+Python/Django/FastAPI, JavaScript/TypeScript, Node/Express, React, SQL, GIT, AWS, HTML/CSS, OOP, DSA, REST API.

 Apart from this, I love to hit the gym daily, go cycling and learn about investing.